-Scale insects injure blueberries by sucking plant sap, inserting their mouthparts into a plant and remaining immobile throughout their lives.
+Scale insects injure blueberries by sucking plant sap, inserting their mouthparts into a plant, and remaining immobile throughout their lives.
 Signs of infestation are leaf yellowing (chlorosis), defoliation, fruit drop, sooty mold, branch dieback, or plant death.
-Soft scales, Coccidae, secrete a waxy covering over the body.
+Soft scales (Coccidae) secrete a waxy covering over the body.
 They also secrete a large amount of sugary waste (honeydew) resulting in sooty mold, which can interfere with photosynthesis and slow plant growth.
-Of the soft scales, Indian Wax scale, Ceroplastes ceriferus (Fabricius), is the most prolific on blueberries in Florida.
-See Table 2 and EDIS publication ENY-411, "Insect Management in Blueberries in the Eastern United States" (https://journals.flvc.org/edis/article/view/116379).
+Of the soft scales, Indian Wax scale (Ceroplastes ceriferus (Fabricius) and Florida wax scale (Ceroplastes ceriferus (Fabricius) and Florida wax scale (Ceroplastes ceriferus) are the most prolific on blueberries in Florida.
+See Table 2 and EDIS publication ENY-2094, "Wax Scale on Southern Highbush Blueberry in Florida" (https://edis.ifas. ufl.edu/publication/IN1387).

-Prebloom through Green Tip (Leaf Buds) and Pink Bud (Flower Buds) PHOMOPSIS CANE AND TWIG BLIGHT
+Prebloom through Green Tip (Leaf Buds) and Pink Buds (Flower Buds) PHOMOPSIS CANE AND TWIG BLIGHT

-Phomopsis cane and twig blight is a fungal disease caused by Phomopsis vaccinii, which is spread to uninfected plants by wind and rain.
-Characteristic symptoms are dark-brown lesions on fruiting twigs (often surrounding floral buds), dieback of young twigs, and shriveling of flower and fruit clusters on diseased stems.
+Phomopsis cane and twig blight is a fungal disease caused by Phomopsis vaccinii, which spreads to uninfected plants by wind and rain.
+Characteristic symptoms are dark-brown lesions on fruiting twigs (often surrounding floral buds), dieback of young twigs, and the shriveling of flower and fruit clusters on diseased stems.
 Dying tissue may spread down the twig until most of the flower buds on an individual twig die.
 Shriveling of flowers and fruit clusters may appear similar to Botrytis damage.
 Control measures include fungicide applications and pruning out infected twigs.
 See Table 1.